Advanced Poetry

 In Advanced Poetry, we introduce:

-Advanced Poetry is divided into four units which cover the following concepts:
+Advanced Poetry is divided into four chapters which cover the following concepts:

 Review of metrical systems: iamb, trochee, dactyl, and anapest; irregular meter theory and usage, as well as the predominant use of iambic pentameter in English poetry